jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 "What restaurant is going to give us private seating on a Saturday afternoon with no notice?"
 Ethan asked.

 Jordan grinned.
 "Leave that to me.
 My parents own Giovanni's.
-I already calledprivate room is ready whenever we are."
+I already called—private room is ready whenever we are."

 Sophia looked at Ethan.
 "What do you think?
 Can you handle lunch right now?"